-Writing a book is a real challenge that takes you out of the comfort zone and requires time, analysis and confidence from you.
-It’s more than an exercise of style but a real and deep conversation with yourself and others.
+Writing a book is a real challenge that takes you out of your comfort zone and requires time, analysis and confidence from you.
+It’s more than an exercise of style, but a real and deep conversation with yourself and others.

 Meet Ilan Dray

 Senior Director of Creative at Aqua Security, with over 25 years of experience in advertising and interactive multimedia/digital product design.

 As the co-founder of Inkod.com, the leading UX/UI Studio in Israel and one of the top 100 digital agencies worldwide, Ilan has extensive experience in B2B digital product design, particularly cybersecurity.